markallen01666/react-native-shopping-list/README.md

 This app adds additional functionality on top of the earlier To Do app, adding modals for data entry and confirmation, differing behaviour on long and short pushes and buttons to trigger modes.

-Try it out at: https://appetize.io/app/xwcpuh9tw3ehrjeyx64zmfrh08?device=nexus7&scale=50&orientation=portrait&osVersion=8.1
+Try out a working demo in an Android emulator at: https://appetize.io/app/xwcpuh9tw3ehrjeyx64zmfrh08?device=nexus7&scale=50&orientation=portrait&osVersion=8.1